MikeHopley/ftl-ships-strategy/index.md

 If you are without weapons in a Rebel sector or Uncharted Nebula, consider buying clone bay so you can kill automated ships.
 Same goes for Abandoned sectors (although an upgraded teleporter will work there, with careful play).

-Your pilot should be walking to the teleporter during the previous jump.
+Start fights with two Crystals in the teleporter, and have the pilot start walking there during the FTL jump.
 You can then decide whether to board with all three Crystals, or keep a pilot.
-Also consider starting one Crystal in sensors: this delays two-crew boarding very slightly, but does not delay three-crew boarding.

 Each lockdown lasts 12 seconds.
 Against enemies with two crew, two Crystals will break 3 weapons levels in ~19 seconds; three Crystals will break 8 weapons levels (!) in ~33 seconds (in a four-tile weapons room).
+L Hit lockdown **immediately** when boarding: this sometimes prevents enemy crew entering the room, even when they're on adjacent tiles (for example, this can affect Federation Scout engines crew).

 Consider pre-cloaking enemy weapons, if you think you can break them in time.
 Your cloak resets immediately after killing the enemy crew; use this to dodge last-second missiles.